canonical/snapd/bootloader/piboot.md

 Gadgets of the “bootloader: piboot” type need to have

-1. An empty `piboot.conf file` (which contains environment variables as explained above, and will be filled with values by snapd during image preparation, installation and kernel updates)
+1. An empty `piboot.conf file` (which will contain environment variables at runtime as explained above, and will be filled with values by snapd during image preparation, installation and kernel updates)
-1. Reference configuration file for the bootloader, named `config.templ.txt`.
-It will be used to create `config.txt`, with a different `os_prefix`.
+1. Reference configuration file for the bootloader, named `config.txt`.
+It will be used to create `config.txt` in the seed partition, with a different `os_prefix`.
-1. Reference kernel command line file for the bootloader, named `cmdline.templ.txt`.
+1. Reference kernel command line file for the bootloader, named `cmdline.txt`.
 It will be used to generate the UC kernel command line.

 The reference files will be used while configuring the bootloader from